-• Direction - This setting controls the direction the wave moves.

-- Change Colors This setting controls how colors are applied to the wave. - Color Mode This selects whether colors should be generated automatically (rainbow), or taken from the selected palette colors. - Wave Count This sets how many waves should be drawn. - Amplitude The value of this slider controls how tall the waves are. - Frequency The value of this slider controls how close together the wave peaks are. - Position The value of this slider controls the position of the wave orthogonal to the direction of movement. - Thickness The value of this slider controls the thickness of the waves. - Speed The value of this slider controls how fast the wave moves.
+- Wave Shape Sets the wave shape: sine, triangle, square, or sawtooth. - Direction This setting controls the direction the wave moves. - Change Colors This setting controls how colors are applied to the wave. - Color Mode This selects whether colors should be generated automatically (rainbow), or taken from the selected palette colors. - Wave Count This sets how many waves should be drawn. - Repeat Mode Sets whether the wave moves according to the speed setting or fits the duration off the effect. - Amplitude The value of this slider controls how tall the waves are. - Frequency The value of this slider controls how close together the wave peaks are. - Phase Shift The value of this slider controls the phase of the wave when the effect starts. - Position The value of this slider controls the position of the wave orthogonal to the direction of movement. - Thickness The value of this slider controls the thickness of the waves. - Speed The value of this slider controls how fast the wave moves when the Repeat Mode is "Repeat at Speed".